formulae-org/package-chemistry-js/README.md

 * Creation of chemical elements
     * Interactively
-    * Programmatically, from it atomic number
+    * Programmatically, from its atomic number
     * Programmatically, from its symbol

 * Obtaining information for a given element